ngunner/ngunner.github.io/_posts/blog/2014-03-02-use-the-right-tools.md

 layout: post
 published: false
 title: "Video: like using a sludge hammer on a thumbtack"
-description: "Questions to ask when someone says: \"oh, let's do a video"
+description: "Questions to ask when someone says: \"oh, let's do a video!\""
 categories:
   - ""
 author: ngunner